 Compostable Bags

-As of November 1, 2022 plastic-type compostable bags, oxo-biodegradeable and biodegradeable bags no longer be permitted for use in green carts collected at the curb or accepted in organics loads delivered to the Recycling Centre.
-Paper alternative may be used if you choose to use line your cart or mini bin:
+Friendly Reminder: Plastic-type compostable bags, oxo-biodegradable and biodegradeable bags are no longer be permitted for use in green carts collected at the curb or accepted in organics loads delivered to the Recycling Centre.
+Paper alternatives may be used if you choose to use line your cart or mini bin:

-• Paper green cart and mini bin liners
+• Paper leaf and yard waste bags and paper mini bin liners

 • Newspaper to wrap foods such as meat and bones